CSpanias/mollysec/content/posts/password-audits-part-2.md

 # Introduction

 In [Part 1](/posts/password-audits-part-1/), we talked about how we can extract credentials from `NTDS` using [DCSync](/posts/password-audits-part-1/#dcsync-via-drsuapi) and [VSS](/posts/password-audits-part-1/#vss).
-Now, it is time to think how to best handle the `NTDS` file.
+Now, it is time to think about how to best handle the `NTDS` file.
 Extracting `NTDS` is typically the last step in a CTF, but it is just the first one here:

 ---
 ~~Extract NTDS~~ &rarr; **Clean/Organise NTDS** &rarr; Crack hashes &rarr; Generate stats.